agnos-ai/northwind/README.md

 To add each rule, execute the following in the command line after replacing the name of the rule:

 ` curl -X POST -G --data-urlencode "default-graph-name=http://www.mysparql.com/resource/northwind/dataGraph" --user admin:admin -H "Content-Type:" -T "rules/<name-of-the-rule>.dlog" "localhost:12110/datastores/Northwind/content" `

+TODO: What the user need to install on each OS to be able to run curl?

 ## Cleanning up the local environment
 This following command will stop and remove all containers, remove all images, and delete all Volumes.